Scooletz/blog.scooletz.com-posts/2018-09-10-these-other-types.md

 ### I can't do it

-It can't be. `List<string>` has no capability like this.
-In .NET, where methods are not virtual by default, there is no way to derive from the `List<T>` to add the behavior specified above.
+It can't be. `List{string}` has no capability like this.
+In .NET, where methods are not virtual by default, there is no way to derive from the `List{T}` to add the behavior specified above.
 What went wrong then?

 The author of the library attached its public API not to the contract/behavior of the list but to its implementation.
 Now, every single user can use ANY part of the implementation, not only the part that we meant.
 This means that it can't be easily swapped.
 You could think of different ways of moving it like:

-1. Replace with the widest interface like `IList<T>`, which breaks backward compatibility, changing the signature of the method.
+1. Replace with the widest interface like `IList{T}`, which breaks backward compatibility, changing the signature of the method.
 1. Introduce a new interface, that will break it even more.
 1. Try to forward the type.
 With a Basic Class Library type it won't go that easy.